metaplex-foundation/docs/docs/programs/token-metadata/using-nfts.md

 ## The Uses field

 To support this feature, the Metadata account contains an optional `Uses` field.
-When this field is set to `None`, it means the token is not leveragin this feature.
+When this field is set to `None`, it means the token is not leveraging this feature.
 When this field is set, it contains further nested fields that define the token's usage.
 Namely, it contains the following fields:

 - `Use Method`: This field is an enum that defines a "token usage" strategy.
 It can be one of the following:
   - `Burn`: This strategy allows a token to be used once and then burned forever.